coddra/collaps/README.md

 ./project build
 ```

-This produces a binary that can be executed by `./bin/collaps`.
+This produces a binary that can be executed by either `./bin/collaps` or `./project run`.

 ## Test